Anh-Khoa-PC/spotflow-documentation/docs/settlement.md

 ## Understanding Settlements

-Settlements in the context of Spotflow refer to the process of transferring funds from the Spotflow platform to your designated bank account.
+Settlements in the context of Spotflow refers to the process of transferring funds from the Spotflow platform to your designated bank account as a Merchant.
 This occurs after successful payment collections and the completion of any necessary reconciliations.

 ## Settlement Process Overview